 Post-Divorce Maintenance is the term used to describe what is typically referred to as “alimony” in Texas.
 Texas permits post-divorce maintenance to be awarded in limited situations.
 These situations are based upon the marriage duration, as well as physical or mental disability.
 To obtain post-divorce support, a divorcing spouse has the burden of proof to show their eligibility.
 If eligibility is proven, the requesting spouse must then prove the existence of funds from with the other spouse can pay maintenance.

-Contact the the Dallas Divorce Attorney Gerald Tadlock at 214-550-1122 for a FREE CONSULTATION to discuss your divorce matter.
+Contact the the Collin County Divorce Attorney Gerald Tadlock at 214-550-1122 for a PHONE CONSULTATION to discuss your divorce matter.